Maxsafer/trash-tool/README.md

 # Trash Tool (CLI Utility)
 This tool is a Bash utility designed to manage files and directories by moving them to a designated "trash can" directory, allowing for recovery or permanent deletion at a later time.
 This utility mimics a recycle bin or trash functionality commonly found in graphical operating systems but is implemented for command-line environments.
 Below is a detailed high-level documentation of this tool, including its functionality and usage examples.

 I came up with this idea when I was working on a highly restrictive Linux environment.
-It also works at the permission level you configure it to run at.
+It works at the permission level you configure it to run at, meaning it is a mobile trash can configured and installed per user, located at ~/.

 ## Installation:
 Navigate to the desired installation path and run: